2026 Forge FC season

-The 2026 Forge FC season will be the eighth season in the history of Forge FC and the club's eighth season in the Canadian Premier League (CPL), the top flight in Canadian soccer.
+The 2026 Forge FC season is the eighth season in the history of Forge FC and the club's eighth season in the Canadian Premier League (CPL), the top flight in Canadian soccer.
 Forge are the two-time defending CPL Shield winners, having finished first in the 2024 and 2025 CPL seasons.
+The Hammers clinched its spot in the CPL Playoffs on September 20.

-In addition to the Canadian Premier League, the club will compete in the Canadian Championship and the CONCACAF Champions Cup.
+In addition to the CPL, the club is competing in the Canadian Championship where it has advanced to the final.
+Forge also played in the CONCACAF Champions Cup, where it faced Liga MX side Tigres UANL in the first round.

 Review

 Background

-Forge FC will enter the 2026 Canadian Premier League season as the two-time reigning regular season winners after having finished first and claiming the CPL Shield in both the 2024 and 2025 CPL seasons.
+Forge FC entered the 2026 Canadian Premier League season as the two-time reigning regular season winners after having finished first and claiming the CPL Shield in both the 2024 and 2025 CPL seasons.
 The 2025 shield was the club's third regular season title and seventh trophy in seven years.
 In the CPL playoffs, Forge were eliminated in the semifinals, making the 2025 CPL final the first in league history not to feature Forge.

-The Hammers will also compete in the 2026 Canadian Championship, a domestic cup organized by the Canadian Soccer Association.
+The Hammers are also competing in the 2026 Canadian Championship, a domestic cup organized by the Canadian Soccer Association.
 In the 2025 edition, Forge advanced to the semifinal, defeating MLS side CF Montréal in the quarterfinal for the second year in a row, before being knocked out by the eventual champion Vancouver Whitecaps FC.

 Forge qualified for the 2026 CONCACAF Champions Cup as 2025 CPL regular season winners.
-This will be Forge's fourth appearance in the competition and third appearance in a row.
+This was Forge's fourth appearance in the competition and third appearance in a row.
 In the 2025 edition, Forge faced Mexican side Monterrey in round one, losing 5–0 on aggregate.

-Head coach and sporting director Bobby Smyrniotis is contracted to return for his eighth season with the club after signing a four-year contract extension in 2023.
+Head coach and sporting director Bobby Smyrniotis returned for his eighth season with the club after signing a four-year contract extension in 2023.

+Preseason

+Forge reported that it had opened its preseason in Hamilton with medicals on January 12 before starting training the next day.
+The club was then scheduled to travel to Cancun for two weeks of training and to play friendlies against Liga Premier club Inter Playa del Carmen and MLS club Orlando City SC.